 Ex-IPS officer M K Das appointed special police observer for Jharkhand polls: CEC

-"Former IPS officer M K Das has been appointed as special police observer for Jharkhand," Arora told PTI.
-He was asked about the steps the poll panel was taking for smooth conduct of the five-phase elections in the aftermath of the attack.
+He said Das will reach Jharkhand on Saturday to take up his new responsibility.

-Three police personnel, including a sub-inspector, were killed in a Naxal attack in Latehar district of Jharkhand on Friday.
+Three police personnel, including a sub-inspector, were killed in Naxal attack in Latehar district of Jharkhand on Friday.
 The attack by armed insurgents happened about 8:30 pm when the police party was on patrol duty.
-Deputy Election Commissioner Sudeep Jain said Das, a former director general of Manipur Police, was deployed as a special observer for Tripura and Mizoram in the 2019 Lok Sabha elections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)